-- 2.9.1.1 The responsibility for establishing and implementing the training needs of the organization's personnel to ensure they have the required competencies to carry out those functions affecting products, legality, and safety shall be defined and documented. - 2.9.1.2 Appropriate training shall be provided for personnel carrying out the tasks essential to the effective implementation of the SQF System and the maintenance of food safety and regulatory requirements.
+2.9.1.1 Appropriate training shall be provided for personnel carrying out the tasks essential to the effective implementation of the SQF System and the maintenance of food safety and regulatory requirements.

 What is considered appropriate training?
-All company employees that are responsible for conducting tasks related to the food safety plan, or other plan-associated roles must be trained in the procedures that relate directly to their specific responsibilities, as well as those policies that affect product safety.
-Training may be completed on the job by qualified technical staff or externally by recognized institutions.
+All site employees that are responsible for conducting tasks essential to food safety must be trained in the procedures that relate directly to their specific responsibilities, as well as those policies that affect product safety.
+Training may be completed on the job by qualified staff or externally by recognized institutions.

 A training needs analysis must be conducted to identify the skills required for each role in the SQF system.
-This will be based on the job descriptions (refer to 2.1.2.8), procedures and work instructions (refer to 2.1.3).
-It is important to ensure that all relevant positions are covered and that shift employees and relief employees are included to ensure that there are no gaps in the training requirements.
+This will be based on the job descriptions (refer 2.1.2.8), procedures and work instructions.
+It is important to ensure that all relevant positions are covered and that temporary employees are included to ensure that there are no gaps in the training requirements.
 Staff in supervisory, management or technical roles must also be included.

-The training needs analysis will form the basis for the training program (refer to 2.9.2).
+The training needs analysis will form the basis for the training program (refer 2.9.2).